Pallet Art Number 1 - With Photo Transfer

-Before I get into the How To's I'm going to let you in on a little project fail secret (insert blush).
-If you look closely at the image above you will see that the tattoo on Daddy's arm is backwards.
+Before I get into the tutorial, I am going to let you in on a little project fail secret.
+If you look closely at the photo above you will see that the tattoo on Daddy's arm is backwards.
 Yup, totally backwards!
-I was paying so much attention to getting a good print/image transfer of Mommy, Daddy and Baby that I completely forgot the fact that the tattoo is text and therefore needed to be printed in reverse.
-Duh!
+I was paying so much attention to getting a good image transfer that I completely forgot the fact that the tattoo is text and therefore needed to be printed in a mirror image.

 Tip: If you have any text on your image, as obscure as it may seem, print the image in reverse!

-Step 2: Painting the WoodI diluted Annie Sloan Antibes Green chalk paint with water to the consistency of milk.
-Apply the paint with a brush and wiped it with a paper towel.
+Step 2: Painting the WoodI thinned Annie Sloan Antibes Green chalk paint with water to the consistency of milk.
+Apply the paint with a brush and remove some of it with a swipe of a paper towel.
 Dampen a kitchen sponge and remove more of the paint to reveal some of the wood peeking through, especially in the areas where there are knots in the wood.
 Let it dry and if needed distress the wood some more using a fine grit sanding sponge.

 Step 3: Image Transfer onto WoodPrint a photograph on your printer using these settings: